Published: May 4, 2020

 “Additionally, we see evidence that communities of color and indigenous communities will be more deeply impacted financially due to COVID-19.
 The unemployment rate for people of color and indigenous people is more than double that of white Minnesotans, and the unemployment rate for black Minnesotans is the highest it’s ever been in history.
 We are carefully monitoring these impacts and taking action to protect the lives and livelihoods of vulnerable communities in Minnesota.”

-As of June 15, 2020, 22% of the confirmed cases are black Minnesotans, even though they only represent 7% of the state.
-Also, 36% of the confirmed cases are white Minnesotans, which make up 80% of the state.
+As of Aug.
+15, 2020, 21% of the confirmed cases are black Minnesotans, even though they only represent 7% of the state.
+Also, 47% of the confirmed cases are white Minnesotans, which make up 80% of the state.
+According to a Star Tribune study of Minnesota death records, Black, Indigenous, and people of color are dying of COVID-19 at disproportionately high rates.
+They account for 63% of the deaths among adults under age 64, though they are just 16% of that population.

 A3.
 Cities may wish to include a racial equity lens to the actions being taken by the city during the COVID-19 pandemic.
 This may include examination of policy and procedural decisions, which could have a disparate impact on communities of color.
 This may also include sharing information with residents on how to report discrimination, where to access language resources on staying safe, and sharing reliable information from sources such as the Centers for Disease Control and Prevention (CDC) and Minnesota Department of Health (MDH).